Episode #402 First Aired: February 15, 2011

 An avid musician, Stanton also enjoys performing and recording his signature brand of country-Western tunes.
 He has appeared in music videos for Dwight Yoakam, Ry Cooder, and Bob Dylan and performs regularly with The Harry Dean Stanton Band.

-Stanton currently lives on Mulholland Drive in Los Angeles, near the home of his friend Jack Nicholson.
+Stanton lived on Mulholland Drive in Los Angeles, near the home of his friend Jack Nicholson.